cme212/course/notes/lecture-06/specifications.md

 ```
 The other, more serious bug is that the floating point numbers are compared directly.
 Due to round-off
 error, two floating point numbers may be computed to slightly different values even when
 mathematically they should be the same.
-See the example in [roundoff.cpp](src/roundoff.cpp)
+See the example in [roundoff.cpp](src/roundoff.cpp).
 Because of that, checking if the two floating point
 numbers are equal, will often produce misleading results.
 To account for the truncation error,
-we assume the two floating pint numbers are equal if they agree to within some tolerance.
+we assume the two floating point numbers are equal if they agree to within some tolerance.
 To ensure comparisons in our function are meaningful, we rewrite the conditionals as
 ```
     if (a[mid] < v - eps)